kato-im/articles/en/general/cheatsheet.md

 ********************************************************************************
 ## <a href="#restricted-members" name="restricted-members">Restricted Members</a>

-Any member of your organization that does not have access to **All Unrestricted Rooms** is called a _restricted member_.
+Any member of your team that does not have access to **All Unrestricted Rooms** is called a _restricted member_.
 Restricted members only have access to specific rooms and can only see members who have access to the same rooms.

 Restricted rooms are useful for sensitive information, like HR and Finance, and for working with outside partners&#8212;lawyers, bookkeepers, contractors, investors, and so on.